 While the Energy Gateway Transmission project was treated as part of the base topology for the IRP models, PacifiCorp included three transmission options that the System Optimizer could select.
+These options were recommended by PacifiCorp's Transmission Department as additional potential investments to supplement the Gateway project.
 The first option was an incremental addition to the Energy Gateway West project.
 This expansion option consisted of a 750 MW capacity increase from Path C in Idaho/northern Utah to the West Main load area, representing Oregon and northern California.
 This option was available beginning in 2015.
 The other two options, not associated with the Energy Gateway project, consisted of incremental 200 MW and 400 MW capacities for a Walla Walla to West Main transmission project available beginning in 2014.